What Is Mask Squeeze and How to Prevent Facial Barotrauma

 Scuba diving can present a number of risks for a diver, such as decompression sickness, gear malfunction, nitrogen narcosis, and the most dangerous: drowning.
 Of course, these are the most obvious risks of scuba diving.
+Less dangerous but still a common problem is to experience mask squeeze when you’re scuba diving.

 Many divers are unaware that their own masks can cause serious problems, such as mask squeeze (also known as facial barotrauma or face squeeze).
 While it isn’t life-threatening or serious, it can cause discomfort and keep you from scuba diving until the symptoms have cleared up.
+Let’s check out in more detail what it is and how you can prevent mask squeeze.

 What is Mask Squeeze?